SEEDs Lab at Loyola University Chicago

 Outcomes: Students will gain experience in all aspects of psychological research, including literature review, formulating hypotheses, designing and

 conducting research, analyzing data and interpreting results, communicating the results of research in written reports.
+Prerequisites: Permission of instructor and department.

 Description: Opportunity for individual reading or research in a specialized area not otherwise covered by the department's course offerings.
 Only one of PSYC 397 and 399 may count toward the psychology major.